Skip to Main Content

 Boolean or Combined Searching

 Your searches will work best in most databases if you break your topic apart and then combine the concepts with AND/OR.
-This is called Boolean logic and is named after a mathematician
+This is called Boolean logic and helps make your searches either narrower or broader.

 AND - narrows your searches